Alternatives to B Corp Certification - featured image 2.avif

 4. Offer a window into your sustainable business

 Many companies choose to not be transparent simply because it’s not required.
 How often do you see brands unsolicitedly displaying their supply chain and what their workers are up to?
-If you’re a brand and you want to be different, and you want to show people that you have a purpose over profit as the B Corp certification suggests, then let people see your brand’s ins and outs!
+If you’re a brand and you want to be different, and you want to show people that you have a purpose over profit as the B Corp certification suggests, then let people see your brand’s ins and outs.
 After all, 73% of consumers are willing to pay more for products that guarantee total transparency.

-5. Could you smooth out the corporate corners?
+5. Smooth out the corporate corners

 We’ve entered a new era of business.
 Companies are now almost obliged to sustainably transform their business models.
 Yes, that’s what the planet needs but it’s also what people want.
 With that in mind, if your company is still a part of the so-called linear economy, assess if you can make that linearity more circular.
 Get rid of the ‘take-make-waste’ mindset!